Meghan Schmitt | Wisconsin Alumni Association

 Meghan’s humorous writing style made her application a joy to read.
 Ask her about her first time using a micropipette, and how that experience formed her philosophical foundation of how to overcome fear of failure with persistence, determination, and hard work.

-Meghan plans to major in genetics and genomics in the College of Agriculture and Life Sciences to achieve her dreams of becoming a genetic counselor.
+Meghan plans to major in genetics and genomics in the College of Agricultural and Life Sciences to achieve her dreams of becoming a genetic counselor.
 UW-Madison checked-off everything on her extensive list of criteria which will enable her to explore all her passions at once.
-She hopes to chant, “Eat.
-A Rock” on the drumline with the UW Marching band!
+She hopes to chant, “Eat a rock” on the drum line with the UW Marching Band!